wsoaresfilho/transactions-manager/README.md

 -   List the transactions ordered by most recent ones
 -   Calculate the balance of your transactions and shows it on the screen
 -   Delete transactions from the list
--   Theme switch that togles betwenn 2 different styling themes: Light and Dark
+-   Theme switch that togles between 2 different styling themes: Light and Dark
 -   The theme chosen and all the transactions registered are saved in browser's localSorage

 ## Future features: